 Mandatory: The Miracle of Businessman Yaron Yamin in Africa - Part 2

-In the week of Parshat Tetzaveh, we brought the first part of the great miracle story of the successful businessman, Yaron Yamin.
-This was after our teacher, the honorable Rav, Rabbi Eliezer Berland shlit"a, mentioned the incident in his lesson.
-Now we bring the continuation of the conversation as delivered on the global Breslov line.
+During the week of Parashat Tetzaveh, we presented the first part of the incredible miracle story of the successful businessman, Yaron Yamin.
+This was after our teacher, the holy Rav Eliezer Berland shlit"a, mentioned the incident in his lesson.
+We now bring the continuation of the conversation as it was delivered on the global Breslov hotline.

-"In the morning, we started moving with the vehicle, but since it only had two wheels, we constantly had to get down and put it back on the road, as it had no front wheels.
-After about two kilometers, we reached a village of a few dozen people, we tried to organize a tow and every few hours when I spoke with the Rav, he told me not to worry and that in a few days he would get me out of there.
-And I replied, 'Rav, what a few days?
-I have no food or equipment with me'!"
+"In the morning, we started to move forward with the vehicle, but since it only had two wheels, we had to constantly get out and push it back onto the road, as it had no front wheels.
+After about two kilometers, we arrived at a village of several dozen people.
+We tried to organize a tow truck, and every few hours that I spoke with the Rav, he told me not to worry and that in a few days he would get me out of there.
+And I replied, 'Rav, what do you mean a few days?
+I don't have any food or equipment with me!'"

-Suddenly it is clear why the Rav wanted them to stay a few days
+Suddenly it is understood why the Rav wanted them to stay for a few days

-"While we were there, a local approached me and asked if I was dealing in diamonds.
-Since I was afraid they would think we were traders and harm us, I answered no. The man insisted and showed me the diamond, which turned out to be a red diamond.
-A red diamond is worth a lot of money, but since I wasn't very knowledgeable in the field, I said it wasn't a diamond.
+"While we were there, a local approached me and asked if I deal in diamonds.
+Because I was afraid that they would think we were merchants and harm us, I answered no. That person insisted and showed me the diamond, which turned out to be a red diamond.
+A red diamond is worth a great deal of money, but I, not understanding much in the field, answered that it was not a diamond.
 In the end, I bought the diamond for six thousand dollars.
-Although we agreed with him on sixty thousand, in the meantime, we gave him six on account.
-This is not typical at all for the locals, they will not give the diamond without receiving the full amount."
+Although we agreed with him on sixty thousand, in the meantime, we gave him six as a down payment.
+This is not at all characteristic of the locals; they would not give the diamond without receiving the full amount."

-"The days the Rav mentioned passed and we were rescued to a neighboring country, we checked the stone and discovered it was indeed a red diamond.
-The value of the diamond was very high, several tens of millions, we returned to pay the local the difference in money and added, by the Rav's instruction, a bonus of another sixty thousand dollars.
-And this is just a glimpse of the miracles I experienced with the tzaddik, our teacher Rabbi Eliezer Berland shlit"a, in the last decade."
+"The days the Rav mentioned passed, and we were rescued to a neighboring country.
+We checked the stone and discovered that it was a red diamond.
+The value of the diamond was very high, several tens of millions.
+We returned to pay the local the difference in money and, by the instruction of the Rav, added a bonus of another sixty thousand dollars.
+And this is only the essence of the essence of the miracles I have experienced with the tzaddik, our teacher Rav Eliezer Berland shlit"a, over the last decade."

 Subscribe to Our Newsletter